-ENDURING YOUR CHILD'S MISTAKES 1 This is especially difficult when it reflects poorly on y DEALING WITH OPEN OR PASSIVE REBELLION ou!
-This is especially difficult when it reflects poorly upon n you!
-SUDDEN OR IMPENDING EVIDENCES OF GEEKINESS , This is especiallywell, you get the idea!
+ENDURING YOUR CHILD'S MISTAKES This is especially difficult when it reflects poorly on you!
+DEALING WITH OPEN OR PASSIVE REBELLION This is especially difficult when it reflects poorly upon you!
+SUDDEN OR IMPENDING EVIDENCES OF GEEKINESS This is especiallywell, you get the idea!
 PEERS BEING THROWN IN YOUR FACE Being taken for granted.
-BEING EMBARRASSED BY SOMETHING YOUR CHILD DOES (JR SAYS Being let down by your children FACING THE FRUITS OF THEIR INEXPERIENCE, LAZINESS, A ND I ACK OF INTEDEST Patiently dealing with lack of follow through.
-ND LACK OF INTEREST DEALING WITH THE FACT THAT THEY BREAK MY THINGS Dealing with the child who is so much like me.
-DEALING WITH THE CHILD THAT IS SO MUCH LIKE MY SPOU ISE These are indeed painful at times, but remember, there is ented who has not felt some or all of the same pains you are exprewards THE PRIZES OF PARENTING These are worth the investment and the wait!
-Seeing your child value and practice moral purity.
-Observing as your child is not swept away by greed.
-Viewing your child's personal spiritual interest.
-Enjoying your child as an independent thinker who is discerni ng.
-Raising an industrious child.Observing your child's ability to relate to others and to live wi th compassion Raising a child who is wise and harmless at the same time. iii compassion.
-What are your thoughts about these prizes?
+BEING EMBARRASSED BY SOMETHING YOUR CHILD DOES OR SAYS Being let down by your children.
+FACING THE FRUITS OF THEIR INEXPERIENCE, LAZINESS, AND LACK OF INTEREST Patiently dealing with lack of follow through.
+DEALING WITH THE FACT THAT THEY BREAK MY THINGS Dealing with the child who is so much like me.
+DEALING WITH THE CHILD THAT IS SO MUCH LIKE MY SPOUSE What does this reveal about the Understanding Years?
+Does anything relate to your situation?

+These are indeed painful at times, but remember, there is not a parent who has ever parented who has not felt some or all of the same pains you are experiencing.
+There are also great rewards...